ETHNIC GROUP AND ETHNIC IDENTITY

 Initial Investigation of Jewish Early Adolescents Ethnic Identity, Stress,

-ethnic identity might heighten Jewish adolescents sensitivity to ethnic-related
+High levels of ethnic identity might heighten Jewish adolescents sensitivity to

-stressors, ethnic identity might serve also as a resource for coping with those stressors.
+ethnic-related stressors and ethnic identity can also serve as a resource to cope with

 Toward the Theoretical Measurement of Ethnic Identity